ndsev/zserio/doc/ZserioUserGuide.md

 Enables/disables the checking of rule id uniqueness in zserio language between all packages (globally).
 If it is disabled, the rule id uniqueness is checked only within a package.
 By default is disabled.

+**`-withParsingInfoCode|-withoutParsingInfoCode`**

+Enables/disables parsing information code.
+The parsing information returns the bit position in the parsed blob and the bit size of the Zserio object.
+By default is disabled.

+> [!WARNING]
+> Note that the returned parsing information is valid only directly after read!
+If the Zserio object has been
+> changed after reading, the result is undefined!

+> [!CAUTION]
+> Note that this feature is experimental and it is not part of API.
+It can be removed without any warning!

 **`-withPubsubCode|-withoutPubsubCode`**